Are Regular Fat and Skinny Fat the Same Thing?

 Research Participant 1303

-The scientific/medical definition (5, 17) of being overweight (BMI 25 to 29.99) or obese (BMI 30+) is having excess/too much regular white fat/yellow fat.
-Only regular white fat causes a person to be overweight or obese.
-Whereas, brown fat and beige fat positively affect and help mitigate obesity (18, 19) and being overweight by improving metabolism (20) and burning more calories.
+The scientific/medical definition (5, 30) of being overweight (BMI 25 to 29.99) or obese (BMI 30+) is having excess/too much regular white fat/yellow body fat.
+Regular obesity (BMI 30+) and normal weight obesity (BMI 18.5 to 24.99)) are not the same; they are two very different things.
+Only regular white fat causes a person to be overweight or regular obese.

-If you are experiencing skinny fat (3) where you genetically should have default genetic muscle/mass, anywhere you have skinny fat tissue you are more prone to putting on regular white/yellow fat and being overweight or obese.
+If you are experiencing skinny fat (3) where you genetically should have default genetic muscle/mass, anywhere you have skinny fat tissue you are more prone to putting on regular white/yellow fat and being overweight or regular obese.
 And the harder it can be to lose regular fat weight and keep it off.
 You will have to be more diligent with your diet, exercise, and lifestyle throughout your life.
 Skinny fat can exist at any BMI, although being normal weight obese (NWO) can only occur when you are within safe BMI.

 Are Regular Fat and Skinny Fat the Same Thing?

 Are Regular Fat and Skinny Fat the Same Thing? - No, They Are Two Different ThingsThe latest science is clear that, no, regular white/yellow fat and skinny fat are not the same thing.
 They are two different things; two different types of genetic tissue.
 Losing regular fat can help reduce skinny fat, but it does not permanently get rid of it.
-No amount of resistance exercise, including weightlifting, and no amount of protein magically gets rid of or turns skinny fat tissue into muscle tissue.
-This is not how human tissue works (21).

 Just as a poor diet or any type of exercise (like cardio) does not cause skinny fat.
 Skinny fat is unique genetic tissue that can only be reduced by safely losing regular fat, adding muscle mass, or paying for a few FDA-approved ways.